KASK-Reading-Group/.github/profile/README.md

 ## KASK Reading Group

-📚 KASK Reading Group is a research organisation of (PhD/MSc) students interested in neural networks.
+📚 KASK Reading Group is a research organisation of PhD students interested in neural networks.
 🧐 We are collaboratively reading and discussing advances in the area.

 We meet fortnightly on Wednesdays at 5 PM.